 Recommended by: Anuradha from Country Hopping Couple

-Located in the heart of England along River Avon, Stratford Upon Avon is a perfect place to visit if you are an ardent fan of Shakespeare and English literature.
-After all, this was the birthplace of the eternal poet!
-Naturally, the town has been attracting art and theatre fanatics for more than 250 years.
+Located in the heart of England along River Avon, Stratford Upon Avon is a perfect place to visit if you’re a fan of Shakespeare and English literature.
+This was the birthplace of the famous playwright, and the town has been attracting art and theatre fanatics for over 250 years.

 Birmingham